-Final Exam: Your final exam is on Tuesday, May 5 at 1:30 PM.
+Final Exam: Your final exam is on Wednesday, May 4, 11:30 AM - 1:30 PM and will be comprehensive.
 A make-up final exam will not be administered to accommodate any travel plans.

 Participation in class discussions: Class participation enhances your learning experience.
 Students who attend class regularly, participate in discussions, and are in between grades at the end of the semester may receive the higher of the two grades.